TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.62.md

 ---

-And they made signs to his father, what he would have him called.
+They made signs to his father, what he would have him called.